What is a Hotshot?

 Experience

 Most Hotshots don’t start in this role.
-Many begin their careers working on Type 2 crews, engine crews, handcrews, fuels crews, or spending time helping with prescribed fires to gain the necessary experience and certifications for transitioning into a Hotshot position.
+Many begin their careers working on Type 2 handcrews, engine crews, fuels crews, or spending time helping with prescribed fires to gain the necessary experience and certifications for transitioning into a Hotshot position.
 Building a foundation in wildland fire management is critical for success.
-Often, when Hotshots move on from the role, they step into leadership positions across various resources, bringing their expertise to the broader fire management community.
+Often, when Hotshots move on from the role, they step into leadership positions across various resources, bringing their hotshot expertise to the broader fire management community.
+Hands-on experience with wildland firefighting is valuable but not required for securing an entry level hotshot position.

 Training and Certifications

 To join a Hotshot crew, candidates must complete foundational courses such as Basic Wildland Firefighter Training (S-130/S-190).
-Hands-on experience with wildland firefighting is crucial for securing fire-related positions.
-Reaching out directly to Hotshot crews can also be invaluable, offering unique insights into their specific programs and requirements.
-The USDA Forest Service provides a comprehensive list of Hotshot crews nationwide—explore it here to learn more about individual teams and their vital work.
+Reaching out directly to Hotshot crews is the best way to gain insight to what a program is looking for in a candidate and will help establish a personal connection to someone on that crew.
+Having relevent certifications, qualifications, or experience such as Firefighter Type 1 (FFT1), Emergency Medical Technician(EMT), Wilderness First Responder(WFR) can greatly increase your chance to secure a position on a hotshot crew.
+The USDA Forest Service provides a comprehensive list of Hotshot crews nationwide—explore it here to learn more about individual crews and their vital work.

 A Legacy of Leadership

 The history of Interagency Hotshot Crews dates back to the 1940s when Southern California’s fierce fire seasons called for specialized teams with advanced training.
 Over decades, the role has become an essential part of fire management, evolving through lessons learned in the field and formalized training standards.
 Today, more than 100 IHCs operate across the United States, primarily in fire-prone western states.
-Their extensive experience makes them among the most relied-upon resources on the fireline.
+Their extensive experience makes them among the most relied-upon resources for national incidents.